 Getting a tattoo can be a conversation starter.
 It can be something to discuss with surgical staff before the procedure, which can help ease any tension and build rapport with the medical team.
 It can also make a person feel more comfortable during the surgery, knowing that the medical staff is more than strangers in scrubs.

-7 Precautions Before Tattooing a Month Before Surgery
+7 Precautions for Tattooing a Month Before Surgery

-• Avoid Certain Medications and Substances: Certain drugs can cause complications and harm healing.
-Before getting a tattoo, speak with your doctor about any medications or supplements you are taking, and avoid drinking alcohol and taking blood thinners for at least 24 hours afterward.
+- Avoid Certain Medications and Substances: Certain antibiotics can cause complications and harm healing.
+Before getting a tattoo, consult your doctor regarding any medications or supplements you currently use.
+They provide numbing before the tattooing process.
+Refrain from drinking alcohol and taking blood thinners for a minimum of 24 hours post-tattooing.

 Conclusion